 When replacing car speakers, you want to make sure that new speakers have the correct size and will fit in your car.

 Most of the speakers have their dimensions written down.
-However, when this information is missing, you have to measure the existing speakers.
-But how to measure speaker size to ensure it will fit in your car?
+However, when this information is missing, you must measure the existing speakers.
+But how to measure speaker size to ensure it will fit the car?
 Let’s find out.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 Tip: Measure all speakers’ dimensions is not too complicated, but it should be done using precise measure tape or a good quality ruler.

 I use a transparent ruler, which is especially handy when measuring the screw mounting holes.